BDC Hamburger Icon

 2. Know your market.

 Failing to understand your market is one of the top reasons new businesses fail.
-If you want any chance of success, you must thoroughly research your target market before launching your business.
+If you want any chance of success, you must thoroughly identify your target market and understand its needs before launching your business.

 Understanding your market will help you identify crucial attributes like price points and marketing plan messages that appeal to your target audience.
 You’ll also understand the market’s need for your idea — if that need exists.
 The better you understand your target market, the easier it will be to avoid costly misfires.